-This Mexican Stuffed Peppers recipe is flavorful, filling and so simple to make.
-A comforting all-in-one meal that is hearty, healthy and gluten-free.
+This Mexican Stuffed Peppers recipe is so flavorful, filling and simple to make.
+It makes a comforting all-in-one meal that is hearty, healthy and gluten-free.
 Learn how to make the best homemade stuffed peppers with this quick and easy recipe that is sure to be a crowd-pleaser!

 You are going to love these colorful stuffed bell peppers with a fun Mexican twist.
 They are loaded with protein, vegetables and grains, so they provide the nutrition you need for a healthy, satisfying and balanced meal.

 In this recipe, the bell peppers are cut in half, rather than the traditional way of cutting off the tops.
 This results in a smaller cavity to fill, which means that it takes less time for the filling to heat through in the oven.
 Halving the peppers rather than leaving them whole also allows for better portioning and the green stem makes a nice presentation.

 These baked beauties are a fantastic make-ahead meal, because they freeze really well.
 So, you could make a batch and then store it in the freezer.
 That way, the stuffed peppers are ready to go on nights when you just don’t feel like cooking.